Yes or No Wheel

 Can I run several decisions in one session without it getting messy?

 Yes.
-Use one spin per question, announce the result, then move to the next question.
-If you're doing a list, number each question first so you can track outcomes cleanly.
+Use one spin per decision, announce the result, then move to the next question so the outcome stays tied to the right prompt.
+If you are doing a sequence, number the questions out loud or keep a simple checklist so you can track each yes/no outcome without confusion.

 Why do people search for 'spin wheel yes or no' instead of 'coin flip'?